nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
 The user executes `delete 5` command to delete the 5th person displayed in NetworkBook.
-The `delete` command calls `Model#deletePerson()` which in turn calls `VersionedNetworkBook#commit()`, causing the modified state of the NetworkBook after the `delete 5` command executes to be saved in the `networkBookStateList`, and the `currentStatePointer` is shifted to the newly inserted NetworkBook state.
+The `delete` command calls `Model::deletePerson` which in turn calls `VersionedNetworkBook::commit`, causing the modified state of the NetworkBook after the `delete 5` command executes to be saved in the `networkBookStateList`, and the `currentStatePointer` is shifted to the newly inserted NetworkBook state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `create /name David …​` to add a new person.
-The `create` command also calls `Model#addPerson()` which also in turn calls `VersionedNetworkBook#commit()`, causing another modified NetworkBook state to be saved into the `networkBookStateList`.
+The `create` command also calls `Model::addPerson` which also in turn calls `VersionedNetworkBook::commit`, causing another modified NetworkBook state to be saved into the `networkBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `VersionedNetworkBook#commit`, so the NetworkBook state will not be saved into the `networkBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `VersionedNetworkBook::commit`, so the NetworkBook state will not be saved into the `networkBookStateList`.

 </div>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoNetworkBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous NetworkBook state, and restores the NetworkBook to that state.
+The `undo` command will call `Model::undoNetworkBook`, which will shift the `currentStatePointer` once to the left, pointing it to the previous NetworkBook state, and restores the NetworkBook to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial state of NetworkBook when the user began the current session, then there are no previous NetworkBook states to restore.
-The `undo` command uses `Model#canUndoNetworkBook()` to check if this is the case.
+The `undo` command uses `Model::canUndoNetworkBook` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>